s-ol/alive/docs/internals/writing_extensions.md

       tick: =>
         @out\set external_state

+## PureOps
+[*Pure Operators*][ref-04-2-pop] share common semantics for input *kinds*.
+To implement them, the base class `PureOp` is provided and takes care of any boilerplate (argument parsing, kind validation, output setup).

+To implement a PureOp, you need to specify three parts:

+1. the argument types `PureOp.pattern`
+2. the output type `PureOp:type`
+3. the tick logic `PureOp:tick`

+The argument types are specified as a class member `PureOp.pattern` with a pattern value from `base.match`. `Op.inputs` (and therefore `Op:unwrap_all`'s result) will follow the shape of the match:

+    class PowOp extends PureOp
+      pattern: any.num + any.num
+      type: T.num
+      tick: => @out\set math.pow unpack @unwrap_all!

+The output type can either by specified directly as a class member, or implemented as a method that returns the type value.
+If `PureOp:type` is a method, it will receive the Op inputs as parsed by `PureOp.pattern`:

+    class MakeArrayOp extends PureOp
+      pattern: any!*0
+      type: (args) => Array #args, args[1]\type!
+      tick: =>
+        args = @unwrap_all!
+        @out\set args

+`Op:tick` is implemented just like for regular Ops.
+Because of the PureOp semantics, there is no need to check which inputs are dirty, so it's recommended to use `Op:unwrap_all` to access the inputs.

+### overriding `PureOp:setup`
+For more control, it is possible to override `PureOp:setup`.
+When calling `super`, the first argument should be a table of results that are treated according `PureOp.pattern` as usual.
+The second parameter should be forwarded.
+In the third parameter, extra `Input`s can be specified that will be merged into `Op.inputs`:

+    class LogAll extends PureOp
+      pattern: any.num*0

+      full_pattern = -sig.str + any.num*0
+      setup: (inputs, scope) =>
+        { name, values } = full_pattern\match inputs
+        super values, scope, {
+          name: Input.cold name or scope\get '*name*'
+        }

+      tick: =>
+        args = @unwrap_all!
+        for i=1,#args
+          print args.name, args[i]

 ## defining `Builtin`s
 Builtins are more powerful than Ops because they control whether, how and when their arguments are evaluated.
 They roughly correspond to *macros* in Lisps.